-&lt;sup>1 There have been reports that people with diabetes might have a shorter equilibration time due to leakage of glucose that occurs in the ciliary process (the "blood-aqueous barrier") where aqueous humor is made from plasma.
-Other reports indicate that flow of aqueous humor is reduced in patients with diabetes.
-Coté published a paper in 2001 (Measurement of the Glucose Transport Time Delay Between the Blood and Aqueous Humor of the Eye for the Eventual Development of a Noninvasive Glucose Sensor, Diabetes Technology & Therapeutics 3, 201-207, 2001) where he followed the production of aqueous humor in New Zealand white rabbits, and concluded that the glucose equilibrium time could be as short as five minutes.
+1 Coté published a paper in 2001 (Measurement of the Glucose Transport Time Delay Between the Blood and Aqueous Humor of the Eye for the Eventual Development of a Noninvasive Glucose Sensor, Diabetes Technology & Therapeutics 3, 201-207, 2001) where he followed the production of aqueous humor in New Zealand white rabbits, and concluded that the glucose equilibrium time could be as short as five minutes.
 The measurements were made by withdrawing fluid, and this process may have altered the rate of production and led to a shorter estimate of the equilibration time.
-He has raised the issue that active or "facilitated" diffusion might bring glucose into the fluid at a greater rate than either the bulk fluid flow or
+In a private communication in 2020, he raised the issue that active or "facilitated" diffusion might bring glucose into the fluid at a greater rate than either this bulk fluid flow or passive diffusion.
+Identification of "glucose transporter proteins" within the ciliary body might support this idea.